The Web address of this

 male sexual needs and responses.
 Odds of improving your sexual satisfaction

-rise with looking honestly in all three domains.
+rise with looking honestly at all three domains.

 Typical female